-As such, the current discourse holds that the robots are coming but it won’t be an apocalypse.
+Now the current discourse holds that the robots are coming but it won’t be an apocalypse.
 Automation, rather, is more a general problem for tomorrow or next year than a crisis for today.

-And yet, while the spread of automation may not entail a robot apocalypse for everyone, a steady set of newer findings has steadily been suggesting a number of more disturbing and immediate sub-aspects of the automation narrative.
+Yet, while the spread of automation may not entail a robot apocalypse for everyone, newer findings have steadily suggested a number of more disturbing and immediate sub-aspects of increasing automation.

 Not only will some industries be much more affected by technology than others, but several studies have suggested that some places are much more vulnerable to job displacement than others.
 Still other analyses have suggested that different demographic groups might face greater disruption, ranging from men to minorities.
-All of which underscores how mixed and incomplete is what is known about how automation and similar technologies will impact the workforce.
+All of which underscores the mixed and incomplete knowledge about how automation and similar technologies will impact the workforce.

-Which is where this report aims to help.
-In order to provide a multi-dimensional picture of automation’s big-picture and more segmented potential impacts, the pages that follow provide both backward- and forward-looking analyses of how the advent of digital technologies is reorienting labor markets as well as policy agenda for national and state-local response.
+To fill in some of the blanks and provide a multi-dimensional picture of automation’s big picture and more segmented potential impacts, the pages that follow provide both backward- and forward-looking analyses of how the advent of digital technologies is reorienting labor markets as well as a policy agenda for national and state and local response.

-Another in a series of reports from the Metropolitan Policy Program focused in helping leaders understand and manage local disruption associated with major technology trends, the analysis begins by defining and conceptualizing automation so that leaders and citizens can better understand how it tends to influence labor markets.
+The analysis begins by defining and conceptualizing automation so that leaders and citizens can better understand how it tends to influence labor markets.
 After that, the report employs established occupation-based statistical approaches to quantify and map the disparate observed and projected impacts of automation on job growth and change over the years 1980 to 2016 and 2016 to 2030.
 Special attention is applied to digging beneath the national top-line statistics to explore industry, geographical, and demographic variations.
-Finally, the report suggests a number of implications for national and state-local policymakers.
+Finally, the report suggests a number of implications for national and stateand local policymakers.

-In keeping with these discussions, the present report can be interpreted as cause for both reassurance and disquiet.

-That the near future of automation will likely resemble the near past should be modestly reassuring.
+In keeping with these discussions, the present report can be interpreted as cause for both reassurance and disquiet, with the near future resembling the near past.

-It says a lot, for example, that the mass adoption of automation in the form of pervasive digitalization in the years since 1980 brought not mass joblessness but a slight increase in the availability of jobs.

-And yet, a future that resembles the recent past is hardly cause for cheer.
-As the retrospective analysis here suggests, the first era of dgital automation was one of traumatic change in the labor market, defined especially by the “hollowing out” of the labor market, with employment and wage gains coming only at the high and low ends of the skill distribution.
-Such dynamics have led to a social, economic, and political crisis in the U.S. That our analysis projects more of the same in the next decade-plus (with the possibility of faster, broader disruption) will not, therefore, be comforting.
-It argues, rather, for urgency--and for taking more and greater precautions, ranging from stepped-up provisions for lifelong learning, improved labor-market transitions, and more helpful programs to address the individual and regional hardships of the vulnerable.
+Yet, a future that resembles the recent past is hardly cause for cheer.
+As the retrospective analysis here suggests, the first era of digital automation was one of traumatic change in the labor market, defined especially by the “hollowing out” of the labor market, with employment and wage gains coming only at the high and low ends of the skill distribution.
+Such dynamics have led to social, economic, and political turmoil in the United States.
+That our analysis projects more of the same in the next decade-plus (with the possibility of faster, broader disruption) will not, therefore, be comforting.
+It argues instead for urgency and for taking more and greater precautions, ranging from stepped-up provisions for lifelong learning, improved labor-market transitions, and more helpful programs to address the individual and regional hardships of the vulnerable.

-In that sense, the assessment that follows may not warrant dread, but it surely requires attention and action.
+In that sense, the following assessment may not warrant dread, but it surely requires attention and action.

 2. Automation: What it is, how to conceptualize it, how it impacts workers